11 January 2022

 Requirements for Interested Parties to Join a Lawsuit

-The Court may make an order convening a third party if the defendant in his or her answer to the plaintiff's action:
+The court may make an order convening a third party if the defendant, in their answer to the plaintiff’s action:

 Once convened, the third party may itself apply (as if it were a defendant) for an order convening a further party not currently before the Court (known as the fourth party) on the same basis as a defendant.
 As may that fourth party against a fifth party, and so on.

 A defendant may apply for an order that the plaintiff must pay a sum of money as security for the defendant’s costs incurred in defending the action (a security for costs application).